-- 1. Initial On-Site Discovery (applies to units, personnel, contractors, subcontractors, employees) - STEP 1: STOP WORK.
+- 1. Initial On-Site Discovery by and applicable to units, personnel, contractors, subcontractors, employees - STEP 1: STOP WORK.
 If any person on-site identifies a cultural resource or believes that a cultural resource may have been identified, all ground-disturbing work on the project must stop immediately.
-Follow the steps below and as outlined in the Standard Operating Flowchart (Attachment A). - STEP 2: NOTIFY the Cultural Resource Managers at Camp Murray - Business Hours: Call both 253-325-0537 AND 253-242-0486 - After Hours/Emergency: Call 253-242-0486 - STEP 3: SECURE the discovery location.
+Follow the steps below and as outlined in the Standard Operating Flowchart (Attachment A). - STEP 2: NOTIFY the Cultural Resource Managers at Camp Murray and the WMD Construction Project Manager, in the case of contracted projects.

+Cultural Resources Managers Numbers:

+- Business Hours: Call 253-325-0537 OR 253-242-0486 - After Hours/Emergency: Call 253-242-0486 - STEP 3: SECURE the discovery location.
 Secure the area to ensure that unauthorized persons do not enter or further disturb the area.
 Mark the area of discovery for further investigation. - STEP 4: WAIT until the area is cleared by the Cultural Resource Manager.
 Activity may not resume in area of discovery until cleared by the CRM.
+Anticipate a minimum of 30 days.
+For contracted projects, contractor may resume work only when notified by the WMD Construction Project Manager.
+Additional compensation and/or time extensions to a Contractor's contract resulting from delays and disruption of the work due to the unanticipated discovery of cultural resources, may be allowed in accordance with Part 3 of the General Conditions for Washington State Facility Construction dated June 11, 2020.

-Anticipate a minimum of 30 days. - 2.
-WMD/WAARNG Response (Cultural Resource Manager) - STEP 1: Ensure that activities have ceased at the discovery site and that the site has been secured from human and natural forces - STEP 2: Notify the Washington State Department of Archaeology and Historic Preservation (DAHP) State Historic Preservation Officer (SHPO) by phone.
-Follow-up with a notification in writing. - SHPO/Director: Dr. Allyson Brooks, (360) 586-3066 - Deputy SHPO: Greg Griffith, (360) 586-3073 (office)/(360) 890-2617(cell) - STEP 3: Notify the Tribal Historic Preservation Officer (THPO) for the affect tribes by phone.
-Follow-up with a notification in writing. - List Tribes and THPO contact phone numbers for each - STEP 4: If human remains are known or suspected to be present, also promptly notify the DAHP State Physical Anthropologist, state police and medical examiner, and if federal property, the FBI.
-Notify the WAARNG JAG. - DAHP State Anthropologist: Dr. Guy Tasa, Office: (360) 586-3534, Cell: (360) 790-1633 - State Police: 911 - XXXX County Medical Examiner: XXX-XXXX - FBI, Seattle Division, (206) 622-0460
+2. Response and Actions by WMD/WAARNG (Cultural Resource Manager)

+STEP 1: Ensure that activities have ceased at the discovery site and that the site has been secured from human and natural forces

+STEP 2: Notify the Washington State Department of Archaeology and Historic Preservation (DAHP) State Historic Preservation Officer (SHPO) by phone.
+Follow-up with a notification in writing.

+- SHPO/Director: Dr. Allyson Brooks, (360) 586-3066 - Deputy SHPO: Greg Griffith, (360) 586-3073 (office)/(360) 890-2617(cell)

+STEP 3: Notify the Tribal Historic Preservation Officer (THPO) for the affect tribes by phone.
+Follow-up with a notification in writing.

+List Tribes and THPO contact phone numbers for each

+STEP 4: If human remains are known or suspected to be present, also promptly notify the DAHP State Physical Anthropologist, state police and medical examiner, and if federal property, the FBI.
+Notify the WAARNG JAG.

+- DAHP State Anthropologist: Dr. Guy Tasa, Office: (360) 586-3534, Cell: (360) 790-1633

+- State Police: 911

+- XXXX County Medical Examiner: XXX-XXX-XXXX

+- FBI, Seattle Division, (206) 622-0460

-- WAARNG JAG: (253) 512-8262 - STEP 5: Visit the location of the discovery within 24 hours of the find.
-The services of appropriate technical experts (e.g., archaeologists, specialists in human osteology, forensic anthropologists) may be retained to participate in the field visit. - STEP 6: If the CRM has reason to believe that American Indian human remains, funerary objects, sacred objects, or objects of cultural patrimony have been discovered, the CRM must provide immediate telephone notification of the discovery, along with written notification by certified mail, to ARNG. - STEP 7: The CRM will follow NAGPRA and NHPA Section 106 procedures and consult with interested parties (SHPO, Tribes, property owner) to discuss disposition of cultural resources and appropriate mitigation measures.
-The CRM, in consultation with the SHPO and tribes, as appropriate, will determine the procedures for disposition and control of any American Indian cultural items excavated or removed as a result of inadvertent discoveries. - STEP 8: The CRM will notify the project managers that work can resume only when identification of the discovered items and agreement for protection, mitigation, or recovery has been achieved to the satisfaction of all interested parties (SHPO, Tribes, ARNG, ACHP).
+- WAARNG JAG: (253) 512-8262

+STEP 5: Visit the location of the discovery within 24 hours of the find.
+The services of appropriate technical experts (e.g., archaeologists, specialists in human osteology, forensic anthropologists) may be retained to participate in the field visit.

+STEP 6: If the CRM has reason to believe that American Indian human remains, funerary objects, sacred objects, or objects of cultural patrimony have been discovered, the CRM must provide immediate telephone notification of the discovery, along with written notification by certified mail, to ARNG.

+STEP 7: The CRM will follow NAGPRA and NHPA Section 106 procedures and consult with interested parties (SHPO, Tribes, property owner) to discuss disposition of cultural resources and appropriate mitigation measures.
+The CRM, in consultation with the SHPO and tribes, as appropriate, will determine the procedures for disposition and control of any American Indian cultural items excavated or removed as a result of inadvertent discoveries.

+STEP 8: The CRM will notify the project managers that work can resume only when identification of the discovered items and agreement for protection, mitigation, or recovery has been achieved to the satisfaction of all interested parties (SHPO, Tribes, ARNG, ACHP).